mstniy/computed.dart/packages/computed_collections/README.md

 });
 ```

 Phew.
 That was a mouthful.
-We had to maintain a pair of maps are our state: one representing the last set of unfiltered objects and another for the filtered set.
-For each change in the stream, we compute an upstream delta, if a previous value existed, and update the state and UI accordingly.
+We had to maintain a pair of maps as our state: one representing the last set of unfiltered objects and another for the filtered set.
+For each change in the stream, we compute an upstream delta if a previous state existed, and update the state and UI accordingly.

 You can see how such an architecture can quickly become difficult to maintain.
 All this was just for an asymptotically optimal, reactive `.where`.
 Imagine if we needed to use the same upstream for multiple downstream operations, like one `.where` and one `groupBy`.
 A reactive `groupBy` is already significantly more complex than the case above, but what if we also wanted to "share" the delta we compute across these downstream operations for efficiency's sake?